 It is tiring to have to worry about doing the washing up after a busy day at school.
-If you live on your own, you may find yourself skipping meals and subsisting on instant noodles during exam periods, because you cannot afford to spare an hour to go grocery shopping.
-You may not even have time to wash the bedding as often as your mother would prefer.
-That’s why living with a host family is an attractive choice for parents, who want their children to be fed piping hot food and to sleep on fresh clean linens.
+If you live on your own, you may find yourself skipping meals and living on instant noodles during exam periods, because you cannot afford to spare an hour to go grocery shopping.
+You may not even have time to do your laundry.
+That’s why living with a host family is an attractive choice for parents, who want their children to be fed freshly cooked food, wear clean clothes and to sleep on freshly washed linens.

 5. You have a family away from home

-When you study abroad, you don’t just move from one place to another; you move from one lifestyle to another, usually a totally different lifestyle.
-When you study abroad, you no longer live with your parents, who look after you with love and care.
-You speak your mother tongue no more; you can’t find the ingredients to cook your comfort hot pot and you are exasperated by the two separate taps in the sink.
-In times like these, you will crave for support.
-The host family will be available for you (together with a few other students if any) whenever you need some help.
+When you study abroad, you don’t just move from one place to another, you move from one lifestyle to another.
+Usually a totally different lifestyle.
+You no longer live with your parents and siblings who are happy to see you.
+You can't can’t find the ingredients to cook your comfort food and are exasperated by differences, like the two separate taps in the sink.
+In times like these, you will crave extra support and your host family will be available for you whenever you need some help.

-The cons of living with a host family
+The disadvantages of living with a host family

-1. You are far away from the city centre
+1. You can be far away from the city centre

-Most host families live in residential areas, which are more often than not on the outskirts of town.
+Most host families live in residential areas, which are more often ton the outskirts of town.
 It took me 45 minutes by bus to get to the city centre, plus another 15 minute walk to get to school.
-If you want to roll out of bed 5 minutes before school starts and still be able to make it on time, staying with a host family may not be for you.
+If you want to roll out of bed five minutes before school starts and still be able to make it on time, staying with a host family may not be for you.

 2. You may have less privacy